LSYS/rbStata/README.md

 Stata `.dta` data files are not forward compatible.
 This means you cannot use older versions (e.g., `Stata 13`) to read a `.dta` file exported from newer versions (e.g., `Stata 17`).

-So what is one to do when colleagues or classmates send you a `.dta` from their newer version of Stata and you end up with the following error because you have no access to newer Stata versions?
+So what is one to do when you try to open a `dta` file and encounter a `dta too modern r(601)` error in Stata:

 ### Quick usage